 My beautiful niece turned one this past week and celebrated her birthday with an Under The Sea Themed party.
 I was very excited to help by making her a smash cake and some beached themed cupcakes.
-Everything was set up so cute I just had to share some shots from the party.

 To top the cupcakes I made Sand Dollar Tuile Cookies.
 They are light and crisp and perfectly paired with edible sand made from crushed graham crackers, vanilla wafer cookies and brown sugar.